ARA Comodoro Rivadavia (Q-11): Mission History

-Comodoro Rivadavia carries out various scientific research missions, and is an important asset for carrying out Argentina's National Cartographic Plan, by conducting hydrographic surveys on navigable routes.
-She also regularly conducts Antarctic campaigns and research.
+Comodoro Rivadavia carried out various scientific research missions, and was an important asset for carrying out Argentina's National Cartographic Plan, by conducting hydrographic surveys on navigable routes.
+She also regularly conducted Antarctic campaigns and research.

 In May 1998, she provided assistance to those affected by coastal flooding caused by the El Niño phenomenon.

 Beginning in 2007 this ship was involved in mapping the Patagonian continental shelf of the Argentine Sea.
 This project was submitted to the United Nations (UN) on 22 April 2009 to support Argentina's claim that 1700000 km2 of ocean should be in the Argentinian Exclusive economic zone under the Convention on the Continental Shelf and Convention on the Law of the Sea.
 This claim was recognized by the UN in 2016.

 In July 2013, she participated in the search for a crew member of the Virgen María fishing boat, who disappeared at sea.

 In September 2014, the ship used its hydrographic instrumentation to assist in a SARSUB exercise with the Salta submarine.

 In November 2017, she participated in the search for the missing Argentine Navy submarine, ARA San Juan (S-42).
 The wreckage of the sub was finally discovered a year after sinking.

 The ship remained on the navy list as of 2022, but was reported as likely soon to be placed on the disposal list.
 In 2024 it was announced that the ship was to be auctioned off.